 3. First Trust NASDAQ Clean Edge Smart Grid Infrastructure Index Fund (GRID)

 This is another ESG ETF issued by First Trust.
 Widely known as GRID, this ETF tracks the NASDAQ OMX Clean Edge Smart Grid Infrastructure Index.
-If you’re an investor looking to invest your funds to promote electrical energy use, this is the ideal ETF option for you.
+This is the ideal ETF option if you’re an investor looking to invest your funds to promote electrical energy use.

-Mainly, this ETF funds companies that work to maintain operate and innovate in the electric field.
-These operations concern electric grid technology and electric networks, energy storage, meters, and other devices.
+This ETF mainly funds companies that work to maintain, operate, and innovate in the electric field.
+These operations concern electric grid technology, networks, energy storage, meters, and other devices.

-Most importantly, this ETF provides a hedge against market fluctuations by investing your money in both growth and value stocks.
-Some of the salient names from its holdings include Aptiv PLC and Johnson Controls International.
+Most importantly, this ETF provides a hedge against market fluctuations by investing in growth and value stocks.
+Some salient names from its holdings include Aptiv PLC and Johnson Controls International.

 See Related: Best Banks for Low-Income Earners